murtaugh/HTML5-Reset/readme.md

 #  HTML5 Reset (http://html5reset.org)

+## March 20 Update

+I'm trying to commit some updates, but Git is fighting me.
+Hopefully they will be in by the end of the day.

 ## Summary:

 HTML5 Reset is a simple set of best practices to get web projects off on the right foot.